arancicarini/Middleware-2019-2020/Akka/AkkaProject/README.md

 ------------ | ------------- | -------------
 /get/?key=$id| a String Key| Get the value associated with the specified Key.
 /put/?key=$keyId&value=$valueId | a String KeyId and a String ValueId | Insert into the cluster the specified Value associated with the specified Key.
-/getAllLocal | none | get all the value stored in the contacted node.
+/getAllLocal | none | get all the values locally stored in the contacted node.
 /getNodes | none | get a representation of all nodes currently up in the cluster.